California Community Colleges: The junior college movement

-Under the leadership of Fresno school superintendent Charles L. McLane, Fresno High School was the first high school in the state to take advantage of the Upward Extension Act to establish a "Collegiate Department" in the fall of 1910.
-McLane's argument to the Fresno County Board of Education resembled Caminetti's argument to the state legislature: namely, there was no institution of higher education within 200 miles (321 km) of Fresno and moving away to attend college was both difficult and expensive for local high school graduates and their parents.
-(This was a bit of an exaggeration, as both Berkeley and Stanford lie within 200 miles of Fresno, but both universities are still more than 150 miles (241 km) away from Fresno.)
-Berkeley and Stanford assisted with the selection of a principal and a faculty, and 28 students enrolled in the department that fall.
-The Collegiate Department of Fresno High School later developed into Fresno City College, which is the oldest community college in California and the second oldest community college in the United States.
-In 1911, the principal of the Collegiate Department, A.C.
-Olney, transferred to Santa Barbara High School and there created California's second junior college under the Upward Extension Act.
+Under the leadership of Fresno school superintendent Charles McLane, Fresno High School became the first high school in the state to use the Upward Extension Act to establish a "Collegiate Department" in the fall of 1910.
+McLane told the Fresno County Board of Education that Fresno had no institution of higher education within 200 mi (Note: This was a bit of an exaggeration, as both Berkeley and Stanford lie within 200 miles of Fresno, but both universities are still more than 150 mi from Fresno.) and that moving away to attend college was difficult and expensive for local high school graduates and their parents.
+Berkeley and Stanford assisted with the selection of a principal and faculty, and 28 students enrolled in the department that fall.
+The Collegiate Department later developed into Fresno City College, making it the oldest community college in California and the second oldest in the United States.
+In 1911, the department's principal, A. C. Olney, transferred to Santa Barbara High School, where he established California's second junior college.

 California soon became the leader of the American junior college movement: "In no other state was the vision of the junior college so vigorously pursued as in California."
 The United States went from zero junior colleges at the start of the 20th century to nineteen junior colleges by 1915, of which eight were based in California: Azusa, Bakersfield, Fresno, Fullerton, Rocklin, San Diego, Santa Ana, and Santa Barbara.